 Lower respiratory tract infections (LRTIs) may involve the large airways or lungs, for example:

 Respiratory symptoms can occur without the presence of infection.
-These may be due to environmental factors such as prolonged periods spent in aircraft cabins where the air is dry, or as a result of exposure to allergens and air pollution.
+These may be due to environmental factors such as prolonged periods spent in aircraft cabins where the air is dry, or as a result of exposure to allergens or air pollution.